 If you are selected as a participant for the NanoJapan program our U.S. and Japanese research directors will work closely with you and our potential hosts in Japan to match you with an appropriate research project and host laboratory.
 These placements are made based on your academic background, any previous research experience you may have, and your future academic and research interests in the field of nanotechnology.
 Research host and project matching will take place in April after participants have been selected.

 While there may be 1 or 2 other NanoJapan undergraduate students working in the same university or city, in most cases you will be the only NanoJapan undergraduate assigned to that specific research laboratory.
-You will be matched with a Japanese graduate or post-doctoral mentor who will assist you in the start-up and initial implementation of your project.
+You will be matched with an English-speaking Japanese graduate or post-doctoral mentor who will assist you in the start-up and initial implementation of your project.
 By the end of the summer it is anticipated that you will be working on this research project independently with the close supervision and oversight of your mentor and your Japanese research host professor.
 When the summer concludes you will be expected to present a topical research project poster on your summer project at the Rice Quantum Institute Summer Research Colloquium.

 Yes!
 We would be happy to put you in contact with NanoJapan alumni.
 Simply email firstname.lastname@example.org and we will ask our alumni to contact you via email.
 You may also want to review the NanoJapan Undergraduates page of our website to learn more about the experiences of NanoJapan alumni.